lennart-rth/Live-Earth-Wallpapers/README.md

 4. `./install.sh ["your choosen flags"]` Replace the brackets with all flags and arguments you want for your Script.
 For Options see [Script options](#scriptOptions)\
 **Do not include the brackets!**
 5. Check if crontab is installed: `crontab -l`

 <h3>Installation for Windows</h3>

+*(Disclamer: Windows setup by `install.sh` and the `-p windows` flags is not tested yet, as I have no access to a Windows Mashine.)*\
 1. `git clone https://github.com/L-Roth/Live-Earth-Wallpapers.git`
 2. setup a Windows-Task-Scheduler to run `changeBackground.py`. every 30 min.\
-E.g.: `path_to_project/Live-Earth-Wallpapers/venv/Scripts/python.exe path_to_project/Live-Earth-Wallpapers/changeBackground.py  -z 3 -s goes-16`
+E.g.: `path_to_project/Live-Earth-Wallpapers/venv/Scripts/python.exe path_to_project/Live-Earth-Wallpapers/changeBackground.py  -z 3 -s goes-16 -p windows`
+Manual setup is recommended however you can use `./install.sh` to setup a Task Scheduler.
+Make sure to execute this with **System Adminstrator Rights**!
-3. Use Programms like [backgroundswitcher](https://johnsad.ventures/software/backgroundswitcher/windows/) or [bionix](https://bionixwallpaper.com/desktop-wallpaper-app-download/) to periodicly change your background to the image `backgroundImage.png` in the project folder.
+3. Use -p flag with "windows" or use programms like [backgroundswitcher](https://johnsad.ventures/software/backgroundswitcher/windows/) or [bionix](https://bionixwallpaper.com/desktop-wallpaper-app-download/) to periodicly change your background to the image `backgroundImage.png` in the project folder.
 Make sure to update image 2-3 min. later than the TaskScheduler runs.